- As low as $234/Night

 The kitchen has been refreshed with stainless steel appliances and a coffee/tea corner.
 There are 2 balconies to appreciate the sea breezes while appreciating your morning coffee or evening nightcap.
 The beach is less than a 5 min. walk down the tree lined pathway and there are 6 outdoor pools to choose from.

-Barefoot Landing is across from the entrance which has fabulous stores and eateries as well as concert venues, Duplin Winery and Alligator Adventure.
+Barefoot Landing is across from the entrance which has amazing stores and eateries as well as concert venues, Duplin Winery and Alligator Adventure.

 There is plenty to do, eat and see in the area or you can escape to the beach and relax.